KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 ## The development environment.
 The paper does not mention whether the MATLAB work done is publicly available.
 Therefore, I tried to recreate their work with my code, which is written in Python with TensorFlow (Python 3.8; TensorFlow 2.10.1; Keras 2.10.0).
 I used PyCharm ver.
 2023.2.4, Community Edition, as the IDE.

 I have a Windows PC.
 I have not tested this project in other environments.
 For the GPU, I used a Quadro P1000, with 4 GB of memory, using CUDA version 12.2.
-I did not see in the paper what hardware was used in the study.
+The paper said that the researchers used a Intel Core i7 3 GHz unit.

 The `use_cpu` variable in GAmain.py is set to true by default, so if you do not have a lot of memory on your GPU, the training will still complete.
 If you set this variable to false, you will be using your GPU, assuming you have one.
 I do not have access to a variety of computers, so I could not test every scenario.
 I only tested it on my own computer, which has a GPU with limited memory.
 I have gotten out of memory errors occasionally during training on my GPU, so I created this variable to avoid them.
 [back to top](#content)